KorporateX/KorporateX/README.md

 - 👋 Hi, I’m @KorporateX
-- 👀 I’m interested in ...
+- 👀 I’m interested in the truth.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning the truth.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on finding the truth.
-- 📫 How to reach me ...
+- 📫 How to reach me
-- 😄 Pronouns: ...
+- 😄 Pronouns: I don't believe in pronouns.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Trump will win in 2024!
+- 🖕 Kamala Harris and brain dead Biden!
+- 🇺🇸 First!
+-

 <!---
 KorporateX/KorporateX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.